Skip to content

 Manage your brand.

-Treat your LinkedIn profile as your brand – an advertisement for both yourself and your employer.
-Your profile is not just an avenue for how you look for your next job or how potential future employees find you (though it certainly helps facilitate that as well) – it is an advertisement that is continually viewed by your colleagues, by new hires within your company, and by clients.
+Treat your LinkedIn profile as your brand -- an advertisement for both yourself and your employer.
+Personal branding on LinkedIn should communicate your value clearly and consistently.
+Your profile is not just an avenue for how you look for your next job or how potential future employees find you (though it certainly helps facilitate that as well) -- it is an advertisement that is continually viewed by your colleagues, by new hires within your company, and by clients.

 Monitor your company's brand.